Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Stochastic Collocation

 As a typical case where such a surrogate-based sampling approach would be useful, we consider a variance-based sensitivity analysis, commonly known as the Sobol method \cite{sobol2001}, based on the sampling-based algorithm suggested in \cite{saltelli2002}.
 Given $M$ randomly generated input realizations, the algorithm requires $\left(2N+2\right)M$ model evaluations to compute the sensitivity metrics, i.e. the Sobol indices.
 For sufficient accuracy regarding the sensitivity metrics, $M$ is usually in the range of hundreds to thousands.
 Further considering a large number of input \glspl{rv}, $N$, as well as a computationally expensive model, the overall cost of the analysis can become very high.
 However, the task becomes feasible, if a sufficiently accurate surrogate model is used instead.

+The aforementioned Sobol indices can be computed by directly post-processing an approximation with orthogonal terms, see e.g. \cite{sudret2008} for the case of generalized polynomial chaos approximations.
+This non-sampling approach can still be used in combination with the hierarchical interpolation scheme presented in this work by transforming \eqref{eq:hinterp_Nd} into an equivalent polynomial chaos expansion.
+This transformation is possible with a change of polynomial basis, i.e. by transforming the hierarchical polynomial basis into a basis of suitable Wiener-Askey polynomials \cite{journals/siamsc/XiuK02}, e.g. Legendre polynomials in the case of uniform input distributions.
+An efficient method for this basis change is proposed in \cite{buzzard2013}.
+A similar approach is described in \cite[Appendix A]{porta2014}.

-Sampling approaches are not necessary for the estimation of specific statistical measures, such as statistical moments, which can be directly derived out of the approximation terms.
+Sampling is also not necessary for the estimation of statistical moments, which can be directly derived out of the approximation terms.
+In this case, no change of basis is needed.
 Considering first a univariate approximation of level $\ell$ as in \eqref{eq:hinterp_1d}, thus employing $m\left(\ell\right)$ collocation points, we apply the expectation operator such that the expected (mean) value of the \gls{qoi} can be estimated as

 Similar schemes can be used for the estimation of higher order moments, using approximations for the quantities $q^p$, where $p$ denotes the moment order \cite{SchiechePhD}.
 We observe that \eqref{eq:exp_val_approx_1d} is similar to a univariate quadrature rule, where the function's evaluations on the quadrature nodes are incorporated in the coefficients $s_{\ell}^{(i)}$ and the quadrature weights coincide with $\mathbb{E}\left[l_{\ell}^{(i)}\right]$.
 Thus, considering a continuous functional $\phi(q): \Xi \rightarrow \mathbb{R}$, we introduce a univariate quadrature rule, such that